berkkirtay/basicblockchain/README.md

 # -----------------------------------------------------------------
 # Initialize the blockchain:

-# Mining Difficulty and reward shuld be passed as arguments.
+# Mining Difficulty and reward should be passed as arguments.
 # A genesis block will be mined after initialization.
 blockchain = Blockchain(2, 10)